 - avocado and scallions and minced cilantro, for serving

-- Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
-Add onions, carrot, celery, bell pepper, chili powder, cumin, coriander, oregano, thyme, chipotle chili powder (if using), 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+- In a large stock pot or Dutch oven over medium-high heat, heat olive oil until shimmering.
+Add onions, bell pepper, carrot, celery, chili powder, cumin, oregano, chipotle chili powder, thyme, coriander, ½ teaspoon salt, and ¼ teaspoon pepper.
 Cook until vegetables have softened, 7 to 10 minutes.

 - Stir in garlic until fragrant, about 30 seconds.
-Stir in sweet potatoes, black beans, tomato puree, diced tomatoes and their juice, and water.
+Stir in sweet potatoes, black beans, tomato puree, diced tomatoes and their juice, water, and the bay leaf.
 Bring to a simmer, cover, and cook until the sweet potatoes are tender and starting to break down, about 30 minutes.

 - Remove lid and continue to simmer until slightly thickened, about 30 minutes longer.
 Simmer longer for a thicker sauce.
-Season to taste with salt and pepper.
+Remove the bay leaf and season to taste with salt and pepper.
 Serve avocado, cilantro, and scallions if desired.